-CONJECTURE 6.
+Conjecture 11.
 Let P be a voting protocol.
 Then there exists a junta distribution μ^P over the instances of UVWM in P, with r uniformly distributed in [0, 1].

 If this conjecture is indeed true, we have that all voting protocols are susceptible to UVWM.
 If for some reason the conjecture is not true with respect to our definition of junta distributions, then perhaps the definition is too restrictive and should be modified accordingly.
+We also remark that similar results can be derived for destructive manipulations by analogous proofs.